-Comrade Stalin has entered into a pact with the Germans, and we will both attack and split Poland.
+Comrade Stalin has entered into a pact with the Germans, agreeing that we will both attack and split Poland.
 This does not mean our two nations are friends.
-However, forcing Poland to fight a war on two fronts gives a tactical advantage.
+However, forcing Poland to fight a war on two fronts gives us all a tactical advantage.

-You have been given a set of objectives, however if you are also able to destroy the Polish HQ bunker this will be a considerable victory for us.
+A set of objectives has been designated on your map; however, if you are also able to destroy the Polish HQ bunker, this will constitute a considerable victory for Mother Russia.

-The Germans have provided us with an auxiliary recon unit; this should be relocated carefully attracting as little attention as possible.
+The Germans have provided us with an auxiliary recon unit; this should be relocated carefully, attracting as little attention as possible.

+Further orders will likely follow during the battle.
+Udachi, Comrade Commandant.